Salt Creek Falls

 Pit toilet at trailhead: Yes

-Trail allows: Dogs on leash, snowshoeing/nordic skiing
+Trail allows: Dogs, snowshoeing/cross-country skiing

 Difficulty: Easy to moderate